Description length of canonical and microcanonical models: The Minimum Description Length principle

-However, the distribution $\mathcal{L}_{\mathcal{M}}(\bm{x})$ is affected by (at least) two problems having the same origin: the parameters appearing in its definition are evaluated for each possible data in $\mathcal{X}$.
-As a consequence, i) $\mathcal{L}_{\mathcal{M}}(\bm{x})$ cannot be a probability distribution with support in $\mathcal{X}$ as it is not properly normalized, and ii) adopting $\mathcal{L}_{\mathcal{M}}(\bm{x})$ may lead to severe overfitting as it is defined \emph{a posteriori} with respect to the observations.
+However, the distribution $\mathcal{L}_{\mathcal{M}}(\bm{x})$ is affected by (at least) two problems having the same origin: the parameters appearing in its definition are evaluated for each individual data in $\mathcal{X}$.
+As a consequence, i) $\mathcal{L}_{\mathcal{M}}(\bm{x})$ cannot be a probability distribution with support in $\mathcal{X}$ as it is not properly normalized, and ii) adopting $\mathcal{L}_{\mathcal{M}}(\bm{x})$ may lead to severe overfitting since it is defined \emph{a posteriori} relative to the observations.

-To solve these problems, one can build a so-called \textit{universal distribution} relative to $\mathcal{M}$, i.e. a unique, representative distribution $\bar{P}_{\mathcal{M}}(\bm{x})$ of the parametric, statistical model $\mathcal{M}$.
-Such a distribution (which doesn't necessarily belong to $\mathcal{M}$) can be defined in several ways.
-In what follows we will consider the recipe based upon the NML distribution (for a more formal introduction to universal coding, we redirect the interested reader to~\cite{grunwald_book}).
+To solve these problems, one can build a so-called \textit{universal distribution} relative to $\mathcal{M}$, i.e., a unique, representative distribution $\bar{P}_{\mathcal{M}}(\bm{x})$ of the statistical model $\mathcal{M}$.
+Once equipped with a universal distribution, the description length of $\bm{x}$ through is $\mathcal{M}$ is defined as

+Universal distributions (which don't necessarily belong to $\mathcal{M}$) can be defined in several ways.
+In what follows, we will consider the MDL recipe based upon the NML universal distribution (for a more formal introduction to universal coding, we redirect the interested reader to~\cite{grunwald_book}).